 Drug-induced thrombocytopenia occurs typically when a drug bound to the platelet creates a new and “foreign” antigen, causing an immune reaction.
 This disorder is indistinguishable from ITP except for the history of drug ingestion.
 When the drug is stopped, the platelet count typically begins to increase within 1 to 2 days and recovers to normal within 7 days.
 (A table of drugs reported to cause thrombocytopenia, together with analysis of the evidence for a causal relation of the drug to thrombocytopenia, is available at Platelets on the Web.)

 Heparin-induced thrombocytopenia (HIT) occurs in up to 1% of patients receiving unfractionated heparin.
 HIT may occur even when very-low-dose heparin (eg, used in flushes to keep IV or arterial lines open) is used.
 The mechanism is usually immunologic.
 Bleeding rarely occurs, but more commonly platelets clump excessively, causing vessel obstruction, leading to paradoxical arterial and venous thromboses, which may be life threatening (eg, thromboembolic occlusion of limb arteries, stroke, acute MI).
-Heparin should be stopped in any patient who becomes thrombocytopenic or whose platelet count decreases by more than 50%.
-Stopping heparin is mandatory, and tests are done to detect antibodies to heparin bound to platelet factor 4.
+Heparin should be stopped in any patient who becomes thrombocytopenic and develops a new thrombosis or whose platelet count decreases by more than 50%.
+All heparin preparations should be stopped immediately and presumptively, and tests are done to detect antibodies to heparin bound to platelet factor 4.
 Anticoagulation with nonheparin anticoagulants (eg, argatroban, bivalirudin, fondaparinux) is necessary at least until platelet recovery.
 Low molecular weight heparin (LMWH) is less immunogenic than unfractionated heparin but cannot be used to anticoagulate patients with HIT because most HIT antibodies cross-react with LMWH.
+Lepirudin is no longer available.
+Warfarin should not be substituted for heparin in patients with HIT and, if long-term anticoagulation is required, should be started only after the platelet count has recovered.

-Hepatitis C infection is commonly associated with thrombocytopenia.
+Hepatitis Cinfection is commonly associated with thrombocytopenia.
 Active infection can create a thrombocytopenia that is indistinguishable from ITP with platelets < 10,000/µL.
 Milder degrees of thrombocytopenia (platelet count 40,000 to 70,000/µL) may be due to liver damage that reduced production of thrombopoietin, the hematopoietic growth factor that regulates megakaryocyte growth and platelet production.
-Hepatitis-induced thrombocytopenia responds to the same treatments as does ITP.
+Hepatitis-induced thrombocytopenia responds to the same treatments as does ITP (see Treatment).

-Other infections such as systemic viral infections (eg, Epstein-Barr virus, cytomegalovirus), rickettsial infections (eg, Rocky Mountain spotted fever), and bacterial sepsis are typically associated with thrombocytopenia.
+Other infections, such as systemic viral infections (eg, Epstein-Barr virus, cytomegalovirus), rickettsial infections (eg, Rocky Mountain spotted fever), and bacterial sepsis, are often associated with thrombocytopenia.

 Sepsis often causes nonimmunologic thrombocytopenia that parallels the severity of the infection.
-The thrombocytopenia has multiple causes: disseminated intravascular coagulation, formation of immune complexes that can associate with platelets, activation of complement, deposition of platelets on damaged endothelial surfaces, and platelet apoptosis.
+The thrombocytopenia has multiple causes: disseminated intravascular coagulation, formation of immune complexes that can associate with platelets, activation of complement, deposition of platelets on damaged endothelial surfaces, damage to the platelet surface glycoproteins, and platelet apoptosis.